Self-persuasion: Cognitive Dissonance

-Cognitive Dissonance expresses an individuals desire consistency between what they expect and the reality of any situation; however with the lack of this agreement, comes cognitive dissonance, according to many theorists, the first of which being Leon Festinger.
+Cognitive Dissonance expresses an individual's desire for consistency between what they expect and the reality of any situation; however with the lack of this agreement, comes cognitive dissonance, according to many theorists, the first of which being Leon Festinger.
 When developing his Cognitive Dissonance Theory, Festinger concluded: “There are two major sources of cognition, namely, own experience and communication from others.” (p.
 382).

 Festinger asserted that individuals understand that different inputs are not necessarily psychologically consistent with one another.
 When given the option between inconsistent inputs, the person suffering the dissonance will, in one way or another, try to make the option more consistent; or, in other words, strive for internal consistency(p.
 93).

 Whenever presented with two bits of information that do not seem to fit together psychologically, the result is a dissonant relationship between the two.
 Understanding that cognitive dissonance works as a motivator towards states of affairs, the individual suffering the dissonance can often change their attitude, thus making the two competing ideas least dissonant.

 Festinger theorized the key to relationships between various cognitions fall into one of three categories: